 Note that each device on the GPIB interface must have a unique address.
 Set the instrument's address to any value between 1 and 31.
-The factory default GPIB address is 0, which disables the option.
-It is recommended that the address of 0 be used whenever the interface is not connected to the Ethernet port.
+The address is set to 12 when the unit is shipped from the factory.

 The GPIB interface does not use a termination character, or EOS.
 Rather, it uses the EOI hardware handshake method to signal the end of a line.
 Therefore, the host must be configured to talk to the instrument using EOI and no EOS.